Were the Adidas Brothers Nazis?

 The most direct impact of the Nazis on the Adidas brand was the use of the Nazi salute in some of the company’s advertising.
 This was seen as an endorsement of the Nazi party by the Adidas brothers and has been controversial ever since.
 Additionally, the company was accused of using slave labor during the Nazi era and was criticized for its involvement in the Holocaust.

-You Can Read: How Do You Tie Your Converse Shoes?
+You Can Read: How to Do Shoe Laces on Vans?

 The Adidas brand has since distanced itself from its Nazi-era past and has adopted a more progressive stance on social and political issues.
 Despite this, the company’s involvement in Nazi activities remains a source of controversy and has tarnished the company’s reputation.